-Two important pieces of policy in California, the Cosmetic Fragrance and Flavor Ingredient Right to Know Act (SB312) and the Toxic Free Cosmetics Act (AB2762), were both signed into California law by Governor Gavin Newsom.
+This fall, California passed two important pieces of policy, the Cosmetic Fragrance and Flavor Ingredient Right to Know Act (SB312) and the Toxic Free Cosmetics Act (AB2762), were both signed into California law by Governor Gavin Newsom.

-The Toxic Free Cosmetics Act, or AB2762 will prohibit 24 toxic ingredients from personal care and beauty products (including Dibutyl phthalate, Quaternium-15 and Isobutylparaben).
+The Toxic Free Cosmetics Act, or AB2762 will prohibit 24 toxic ingredients from personal care and beauty products.
 All 24 of these ingredients were already prohibited by Credo Beauty (and found on our Dirty List) and the European Union.
 They include mercury, a heavy metal that can cause birth defects & cancer, 2 phthalates that are known reproductive toxicants, 2 parabens that mimic estrogen & disrupt the hormone system, 4 types of formaldehyde that are known human carcinogens, 2 types of phenylenediamines that are cancer-causing hair dye chemicals and 13 “forever” PFAS chemicals (see the full list of banned chemicals.)

 “Some of the most toxic ingredients are being aggressively marketed to Black women,” said Nourbese Flint, policy director for the Los Angeles-based Black Women for Wellness.
 “Levels of formaldehyde that could be used to embalm a body are being used in hair straighteners, and Black women who dye their hair are 60 percent more likely to develop breast cancer.
 That’s why we demand safe cosmetics now.
 This law means we can finally protect women from the toxic exposures they currently face on every trip to the salon.”